tenjin/tenjin-unity-sdk/README.md

   //any other code you want to handle in a completed purchase client side }
 ```
+- `ProductId` -> the name or ID of the product/purchase that the user is making
+- `CurrencyCode` -> the currency code of the price
+- `Quantity` -> the number of products/purchases that the user is making
+- `UnitPrice` -> the unit price of the product
+Total Revenue will be calculated as `Quantity`*`UnitPrice`

 Tenjin custom event integration:
 -------